Beach Hazards Statement issued for Porter by NWS - NewsBreak

 Beach Hazards Statement issued for Porter by NWS

-Effective: 2021-09-02 04:08:00 EDT Expires: 2021-09-02 11:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid dangerous swimming conditions and do not venture out onto piers, jetties, breakwalls, or other shoreline structures.
-Target Area: Porter BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 10 AM CDT THIS MORNING * WHAT...High waves to 5 ft and dangerous currents expected at Lake Michigan beaches. * WHERE...Porter County beaches. * WHEN...Until 10 AM CDT this morning. * IMPACTS...Swimming conditions will be life threatening, especially for inexperienced swimmers.
-Forecast wave heights range from 3 to 5 feet, which are typically the most deadly as they can catch swimmers off guard.alerts.weather.gov
+Effective: 2021-09-09 04:15:00 EDT Expires: 2021-09-09 11:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid dangerous swimming conditions and do not venture out onto piers, jetties, breakwalls, or other shoreline structures.
+Target Area: Porter BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 10 AM CDT THIS MORNING * WHAT...High wave action and dangerous currents expected at Lake Michigan beaches.
+Waves up to 5 feet are expected this morning. * WHERE...Porter County. * WHEN...Through Thursday morning. * IMPACTS...Swimming conditions will be life threatening, especially for inexperienced swimmers.alerts.weather.gov

 Comments / 0